Jumana Taha: Early life and education

-Taha lived most of her life in Syria, where she took a degree in Arabic from Damascus University.
+Born in Jableh in 1941, Taha lived most of her life in Syria, where she took a degree in Arabic from Damascus University.

 Career

 Her books include: Seduction of Memories; the novel When the Doors Speak, about the Arab Writers Union in the Syrian capital Damascus; and Encyclopedia of Arab Folk Proverbs: A Comparative Historical Study; Encyclopedia of Masterpieces in Judgment and Proverbs.